 However, for a truly spectacular experience, take off in a seaplane for a flight over Lake Union.
 The scenic tours offer the most breathtaking views of Seattle, surrounding islands and mountains.
 Get the details!

-Our Seattle map of attractions highlights the locations of the sights from Day 1 (BLUE), Day 2 (RED) and Day 3 (PURPLE).
+Use this link to Google Maps to find our Seattle map of attractions.
+Our map of Seattle highlights the locations of the sights from Day 1 (BLUE), Day 2 (RED) and Day 3 (PURPLE).

 More Seattle Things To Do